Ramesh-R05/cci-now-site/README.md

 - Components that connect to stores are Containers
 - Avoid shared state, otherwise move towards using a single store
-- Reduce state to store using reducer modules
+- Reduce state to store using reducers
 - Fetch data in response to route events
+- Take notice and fix all warnings
+- Use React Prop Types full functionality to define and document data

 ## BFF